Wills and estates

 What can you leave in a Will?

-Your estate includes any goods you own at the time of death, including cash, savings and investments.
+Your estate includes any property you own at the time of death, including cash, savings and investments.

 - assets, such as houses, cars, money, shares, cash